okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 This guide explains how to customize your Okta org with your URL domain name and how to configure a custom email domain so that you can present a branded experience to your end users.

-> **Note:** You can't log in to [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf&id=ext-Okta-workflows) through a custom URL domain (Okta-managed or your own).
+> **Note:** You can't log in to [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf&id=ext-Okta-workflows) through a custom URL domain (Okta-managed or using your own TLS certificate).
 You must log in through your default [Okta domain](/docs/guides/find-your-domain/main/).

 ---

 **Learning outcomes**

-* Customize the Okta URL domain.
+* Customize the Okta URL domain (Okta-managed or using your own TLS certificate).
 * Configure a custom email notification domain.

 **What you need**

-For customizing an Okta-managed domain or your own domain:
+For customizing an Okta-managed domain or using your own TLS certificate:

 * A domain that you own, for example, `example.com`
 * A subdomain that you want to use, for example, `login.example.com`

-For customizing your own domain only:
+For customizing a domain using your own TLS certificate:

 * A valid TLS certificate (PEM-encoded) for your subdomain
 * A 2048-bit private key (PEM-encoded)